Keyboard shortcuts

 markspec mcp install --client <client>

-markspec mcp install --client claude-desktop
+markspec mcp install --client claude # → .mcp.json (workspace)

 markspec mcp install --client cursor